 Services which are using are defining in the level of service.
 They are available for integration in the process which are used by the users in accordance with secure polices and availably points they have right to be used.
-Those services can be: services of control (if the company or document exists as a point in some base of information), services for collecting information (IMINT, SIGNT, OSINT $\mu$ MASINT), determination (and change) of right of approach according to some regulation (which understands automatic or manual process of improvement), identification (if the given person or document is appropriate with what is shown on base of the rule (comparison of information, statistical analysis)), following (of goods with help of GPS device), notification (for attendance in mutual control, for statistical evidention, for updating geographical information, evaluation, evaluation, reports and similar), checking the status of some requests (if the request is recorded, is evaluating, or it is approved).
+Those services can be: services of control (if the company or document exists as a point in some base of information), services for collecting information (IMINT, SIGNT, OSINT IMMASINT), determination (and change) of right of approach according to some regulation (which understands automatic or manual process of improvement), identification (if the given person or document is appropriate with what is shown on base of the rule (comparison of information, statistical analysis)), following (of goods with help of GPS device), notification (for attendance in mutual control, for statistical evidention, for updating geographical informational on base of signal from GPS device), fulfilling forms (for getting information, evaluation, reports and similar), checking the status of some requests (if the request is recorded, is evaluating, or it is approved).